AnalyseOptimize/AnalyseOptimize/README.md

 #### Projects
+- :star2: **The Central Bank of Russia hackaton**.
+The task was to build RAG-system that can answer user's questions in natural language.
+- :star2: **Sense group hackaton** (prize-winners).
+Development of an algorithm of matching resumes and vacancies.
+Repository is closed due to NDA.
 - :star2: **VK hackaton** (prize-winners).
 3 tasks: classification, computer vision and building recommendation system.
 - :star2: **SSA**: my research work about implementation of Singular Spectrum Analysis for time series.
 - 🌱 **Suicide analysis**: analysis of world suicide mortality and refutations of some popular hypotheses.
 Linear regression for predicting mortality and PCA for reduction of dimensionality of categorical data.